Factbox: Global airlines' reaction to Ethiopian Airlines crash

-(Reuters) - China and Indonesia have grounded Boeing 737 MAX 8 aircraft operated by their airlines in reaction to the fatal crash of a plane of the same type operated by Ethiopian Airlines on Sunday.
+(Reuters) - Authorities across the globe have taken steps to ensure airlines refrain from operating the Boeing 737 MAX 8 aircraft in the aftermath of the fatal crash of a plane of the same type operated by Ethiopian Airlines on Sunday.

+China and Indonesia have grounded Boeing 737 MAX 8 aircraft operated by their airlines, Singapore and Australia suspended operations of all Boeing 737 MAX aircraft in and out of their airports and Ethiopian Airlines has also grounded its MAX 8 jets.

 Boeing has said the investigation into the crash remains in its early stages and it has no basis to issue new guidance to operators.